autoit-gui-skeleton/ags-console/README.md

 <br/>

-## What is AGS console ?
+## What is AGS-console ?

-AGS-console is a subproject of AutoIt Gui Skeleton (AGS).
+AGS-console is a subproject of AutoIt Gui Skeleton [AGS](https://v20100v.github.io/autoit-gui-skeleton/).
+AGS-console is a command line application (CLI) build in the Node.js ecosystem with the library [Caporal.js](https://github.com/mattallty/Caporal.js).
+It provides commands to help developpers who built an AutoIt project with AGS.
 The goal of AGS is to give an environment and tools for developers, that makes it easy to build AutoIt applications.
 AGS propose to use conventions and a model to organize the code of an AutoIt Application with an graphic user interface (GUI).

 More information about [AGS](https://v20100v.github.io/autoit-gui-skeleton/).